McFateM/blog-dlad/content/posts/082-here-there-be-warcs.md

 Since both of the WARC objects are for archival only, it was determined that both objects should be accessible only to system administrators.
 To enforce that restriction I visited each object's [manage/xacml page](https://digital.grinnell.edu/islandora/object/grinnell%3A27858/manage/xacml) to set appropriate restrictions on object management and object viewing.

-And that's time for a break.
-Be back soon...
+And that's a wrap.
+Until next time...